News from our work

 Impressive: 62 solar technicians receive their certificates

-It was an impressive experience: the celebration of Sendea Uganda, where 62 trained solar technicians received their certificates of completion. the Sendea cooperative, which we initiated, now owns one of the most renowned training facilities for solar energy in Uganda.
+It was an impressive experience: the Sendea Uganda ceremony at which 62 trained solar technicians received their final certificates. the Sendea cooperative, which we initiated, now owns one of the most renowned training facilities for solar energy in Uganda.

 March 2022

-Visit to the new solar village Kinabi (Uganda)
+A visit to the new solar village of Kinabi (Uganda)

 February 2022

-Foundation Director Harald Schützeichel as a guest of Franz Alt
+Foundation board member Harald Schützeichel as a guest of Franz Alt

 The topic of the program: Will Africa become the superpower of renewables?
 During the 45-minute program, the work of the Solar Energy Foundation was reported in detail.